luxeengine/luxe-docs/docs/tutorial/create-a-scene.md

 ## next up

-In the next step, we'll go back to our code and load the scene into the game.
+In the next step, we'll look at implementing some input to make the game interactive.